Pick a Name

 File a Statement of Information Every Two Years

 California LLCs are required to file a statement of information every two years.
-It’s a short document—only one page—and contains a lot of the information we ask you for up front.
-A Statement of Information is the state’s way of keeping track of changes in your business.
-It’s only $20 and needs to be filed every other year.
+It's a short document—only one page—and contains a lot of the information we ask you for up front.
+A Statement of Information is the state's way of keeping track of changes in your business.
+It's only $20 and needs to be filed every other year after the initial statement is filed.

 Here's what the information required on a Statement of Information: